Tetardfurieux/icg-g36/project_final/report.md

 Within the shaders, we access the Uniform array and dynamically assign color and height values based on the type of each tile.

 ## Interactivity
+Our project includes a mini map that provides a 2d overview of the generated terrain.
+The map comes together with 2 edit tools in order to enable users to modify and interact with the map.
+The edit tool 1, enables to keep tiles of the map that are interesting and after selection validation regenerates based on the selected tiles.
+The edit tool 2, enable to erase tiles and tries to replace them with new tiles.

 ## Day/Night cycle